-Roger Waters once called something Syd did “a real act of mad genius” and the label of “mad” continues to follow him around nearly seven years after his death in 2006.
+Roger Waters once called something Syd did "a real act of mad genius" and the label of "mad" continues to follow him around nearly eight years after his death in 2006.

-Lead vocalist, guitarist, and primary songwriter during Pink Floyd’s early years, Syd was born 67 years ago this past Sunday, January 6th, in 1946 in Cambridge, England.
+Lead vocalist, guitarist, and primary songwriter during Pink Floyd's early years, Syd was born 68 years ago today January 6th, in 1946 in Cambridge, England.

 That act of mad genius is told of in the 2006 book, "The Rough Guide to Pink Floyd".